prod-feng/Make-container-image-running-XDMOD-on-Rocky-Linux-9/README.md

 yum install mariadb
 ```

-Since we can not run systemctl to manage mariadb service,  #we have take care of its initializtion later.
+Since we can not run systemctl to manage mariadb service,  we will take care of its initializtion later.

 Prepare a script as a runscript for the container image, save it in /usr/binrun-xdmod